You hear the term ‘content is king’ a lot. But what does it mean?

 Write this down.

-Start making a list of possible topics you could create content on around what you do.
+Start making a list of topics you could create content on around what you do.

 Think about the process, the journey a client takes from first getting to know you, to experience your product or service, and write a list of these steps.

-What are the questions you get asked time and again?
+What are the questions you get asked repeatedly?
 Write these on your list too.

-So now you should have an idea of who your target customer is and a list of possible content pieces written down.
+So now you should know who your target customer is and a list of possible content pieces written.

 But first, let’s get strategic for a moment.